Ethan Strauss

 Skills

-• Programming and using VBA macros in Microsoft Excel & Microsoft word for DNA & protein analysis
+• Programming and using VBA macros and vsto in Microsoft Excel & Microsoft word for DNA & protein analysis

 • Programmatic manipulation and analysis of DNA, RNA, and Protein sequences.